jeremyers1/Interview-Questions/README.md

 4. What is hoisting?
 5. What are closures, and describe a time where you would use it.
 6. Describe asynchronous js vs async.

+Code usually get executed in a linear fashion from top to bottom, with functions getting added to the callstack.
+Async javascript allows code to keep progressing, even as it waits for previously called functions to finish.
+This might be necessary due to a fetch request, or a timeout function, or something else that requires a long wait time.

 7. Describe what happens when a script is run. (explain global execution context, event loops, code blocking tasks queue, the stack, etc).
 8. How would you setup/define a class component in react?
 9. Explain the four pillars of OOP.